ReviewNB/support/README.md

 ## What is ReviewNB?

 Having trouble using Jupyter Notebooks in your team?
-Version control, code reviews and collaboration is difficult with Jupyter Notebooks.
+Version control, code reviews and collaboration is difficult with Notebooks.

 ReviewNB provides a complete code review workflow for Jupyter Notebooks on GitHub.